faker-ruby/faker/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest a new endpoint or feature
+about: Suggest a new feature
 title: "Title goes here"
 labels: enhancement
 assignees: ''